C-Undritz/Community-Treats/README.md

 # Code
 * Icon and button hover animations from [https://ianlunn.github.io/Hover/](https://ianlunn.github.io/Hover/) .
 Made available for personal/open source use under a MIT license.
+* Text outline for website name in the banner taken from the section 'Using text-shadow property' found on [codesdope.com](https://www.codesdope.com/blog/article/adding-outline-to-text-using-css/)
+* Changing the colour of the Materialize form underline input, label and icon found on [stackoverflow](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework)
+* HTML Pattern property for email RegEx was learnt from [www.w3schools.com](https://www.w3schools.com/tags/att_input_pattern.asp)

 # Images and Content
 ## Images